RomanGit777/react-/README.md

 ```
 1. Create a page to show users,posts from jsonplaceholder using redux toolkit.
 2. Add btn to each user that we can click on it, move to another page, and see full info about him.

+describe in component how I want  to see it
+create components+map and show info.